okinskas/jekyll-now/_posts/2018-9-20-Game-Loop-Pattern.md

 The Game Loop pattern is used when creating games, animations or UIs that need to update state irrespective of user input.
-This post will discuss the different implementations of game loops based on examples found in my example project:
+This post will discuss the different implementations of game loops based on those found in my example project:
 [Java Design Patterns / game-loop](https://github.com/okinskas/java-design-patterns/tree/game-loop/game-loop).

 ## Implementations ##